If you want to run a remote team successfully, you have to make sure you address all of the small challenges that come with a virtual workplace.

 Communicate those holidays with the entire team so everyone knows the availability of the rest of the team.
-That helps avoid misunderstandings and staffing shortage.
+That helps avoid misunderstandings and staffing shortages.

 7. Agree on Working Hours

 Especially freelancers often enjoy their freedom to work whenever they want.
-And that is ok!
+And that is okay!
 Embrace that!
 People should work whenever they feel most motivated to do so.

 It also helps to determine when someone is not available.
 Having set no-work-hours will help protect their private lives (and sleep!) instead of expecting people to work around the clock.
 This is particularly important if your team is spread across different time zones.